-Create user profiles for different types of campaign staff that automatically grant the necessary level of access.
-Different types of employees-volunteers, interns, field staff, campaign leadership-require access to different resources.
+Create user profiles for different types of party and campaign staff that automatically grant the necessary level of access.
+Different types of employees-volunteers, state and local outreach staff, campaign leadership, candidates-require access to different resources.
 Having predetermined profiles makes it easier to ensure that people are getting access only to what they need.